x

 A 17-year-old student threatened a person with a gun and then brought the weapon to school on Friday, Gresham police said.

-GRESHAM, Ore. — Teachers and school administrators will meet on Monday following the arrest of an armed Gresham High School student on Friday.
+GRESHAM, Ore. — Teachers and school administrators met on Monday following the arrest of an armed Gresham High School student on Friday.
 The student threatened a pedestrian with a gun outside the school and then brought the weapon inside, according to Gresham police.

 Late Friday morning, someone reported to Gresham High School staff that they had been threatened with a gun.
 The victim believed that the suspect was a student at the school and had taken the weapon into the building.
 Staff identified the student, contacted police and "moved the student to a secure area," Gresham police said.

-The student admitted to being armed, Gresham police said.
+According to Gresham police, the student wouldn't let anyone search him, but as officers arrived, he admitted to having a gun.
 Officers found a nine-millimeter gun and a full magazine in the student's backpack.
 They were taken into custody and their case was referred to juvenile court.
 The identity of the student has not been released because of their age.

 Gresham police did not release any information regarding whether the student and the person who was allegedly threatened know each other.